SilenKZYoung/CuboidAbstractionViaSeg/README.md

 # CuboidAbstractionViaSeg
-This repo is a PyTorch implementation for Paper "Unsupervised Learning for Cuboid Shape Abstraction via Joint Segmentation from Point Clouds"
+This repo is a PyTorch implementation for paper "Unsupervised Learning for Cuboid Shape Abstraction via Joint Segmentation from Point Clouds"